What time is the Italian Grand Prix? How to watch on TV – apply, qualifying, race times - TheNewsTrace

 What channel is the Italian Grand Prix on?

-All races shall be proven stay on Sky Sports activities F1 and Fundamental Occasion all through the season no matter how lengthy the 2020 calendar runs for.
+All races will probably be proven dwell on Sky Sports activities F1 and Primary Occasion all through the season no matter how lengthy the 2020 calendar runs for.

-Sky prospects can add particular person channels for simply £18 per thirty days or add the full sports activities package deal to their deal for simply £23 per thirty days.
+Sky prospects can add particular person channels for simply £18 monthly or add the full sports activities package deal to their deal for simply £23 monthly.

 You may watch the Grand Prix with a Sky Sports activities day move for £9.99 or a month move for £33.99, all with out signing up to a contract.

-NOW TV may be streamed by way of a pc or apps discovered on most sensible TVs, telephones and consoles.
-NOW TV is additionally accessible by way of BT Sport.
+NOW TV might be streamed by a pc or apps discovered on most sensible TVs, telephones and consoles.
+NOW TV is additionally out there by way of BT Sport.

-Present Sky Sports activities prospects can stay stream the race by way of the Sky Go app on quite a lot of units.
+Current Sky Sports activities prospects can dwell stream the race by way of the Sky Go app on a wide range of units.

 What time is Italian Grand Prix apply?